maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 receives as an input a populated Xml object that contains all the mandatory information, including the applicable registered service Instance ID.
 The MSR will respond with a copy of the Xml object created, including its assigned ID.
-The internal structure the Instance is provided in more detail in the [Service Data Model](#service-data-model) section.
+The internal structure the Xml object is provided in more detail in the [Service Data Model](#service-data-model) section.

 #### Operation functionality